Learning Fair Policies in Decentralized Cooperative Multi-Agent Reinforcement Learning: Formalization

 Since the operations of an agent may impact many different users, we extend the previous formulation by redefining the reward function to be vectorial: $\vR : \St \times \Ac \to \mathbb R^\nO$ where $\nO$ is the number of users.
-A user can represent an individual or a group.
+A user can represent an individual or a group \pw{of individuals}.
 We denote $\vR = (\R_k)_{k \in [\nO]}$.
 As the system is distributed, the agents may not observe the whole reward vector.
-At a given time step, an agent $i$ observes $\vR_{I_i} = (\R_k)_{k \in I_i}$ where $I_i \subseteq [\nO]$.
-For ease of presentation of our solution method, we will assume that set $I_i$ is fixed for each agent $i$ and the sets $I_i$'s of all agents form a partition of $[\nO]$.
+At a given time step, an agent $i$ observes $\vR_{I_i} = (\R_k)_{k \in I_i}$ where $I_i \subseteq [\nO]$. \mz{Note that the partial observability of rewards does not imply reward independence between agents.
+The rewards depend on the state of the whole system and the actions of all agents.} For ease of presentation of our solution method, we will assume that \cg{the} set $I_i$ is fixed for each agent $i$ and the sets $I_i$'s of all agents form a partition of $[\nO]$.
 Our approach can readily be extended to the more general case where the sets $I_i$ and $I_j$ of two agents may have a non-empty intersection.
 Note that our formulation is strictly more general than the usual approach where fairness is defined over agents.
 By setting $D=N$ and $I_i = \{i\}$, we can recover the usual formulation.